 Protect Yourself and Others

-Individuals should assess their own personal level of risk for severe outcomes from COVID-19, and it is important that we all be mindful that there are community members who remain at higher risk for serious outcomes.
-Check local indicators for COVID-19 transmission in Hamilton.
+Individuals should assess their own personal level of risk for severe outcomes from respiratory illnesses like COVID-19, flu, and RSV, and be mindful that there are community members who remain at higher risk for serious outcomes.
+Check local indicators for respiratory illness transmission in Hamilton.

-A person with any of the medical conditions listed below is more likely to get very sick with COVID-19, especially if they are not fully vaccinated.
-A third/booster dose is recommended to further reduce risk of severe outcomes.
+A person with any of the medical conditions is more likely to get very sick with COVID-19, especially if they are not fully vaccinated.
+A booster dose is recommended to further reduce risk of severe outcomes.

 - Older age (risk increases for individuals above age 50).